ianoc/bazel-fe/README.md

 ## Using it
 1) Configure a CI job to run the indexer, it should produce a binary output
 2) Store the output in a location which is fetchable by your developers/users
+4) Expose buildozer at a path(scripts can fetch, could we embed in release?)
-3) From the examples you need to install:
+5) From the examples you need to install:
    -> Some code/bash script (could be built into the launcher in future?) to fetch the index to provide -> Bash script for tools/bazel to alloow hooking into the bazel commands and delegating to the `bazel-runner` application
-4) Run it
+6) Run it

 Other things:
 We also include/have a small script to measure how well it can do for you/potentially handle targets with unused dependencies. the `slow_unused_deps.sh` script will remove all dependencies from a target then try build it again.
 If the above is all working right, hopefully like magic it should just recover + build ok.